AlexSolomon99/SatColAvoidEnv/README.md

 # SatColAvoidEnv

+This repo implements a gymnasium environment which describes a collision event between a manoeuverable satellite and a piece of debris.
+For a more thorough description, check our research paper, which you can find below.

+[Collision Avoidance and Return Manoeuvre Optimisation for Low-Thrust Satellites Using Reinforcement Learning](https://www.scitepress.org/Papers/2025/132490/132490.pdf)

 Installation
 ------------------
 You can follow the directions in the .travis.yml file, which describes the necessary steps to install this package and all its dependencies in a clean Anaconda environment.